Fleck Control Valve Warranties

 Fleck 2510: Special tools are not absolutely required, but highly recommended.
 Both extraction and replacement of seals and spacers can be difficult without owning the “puller” and “stuffer” tools sold by Fleck.

 Fleck 5600: No special tools needed and the job can be done by anyone with normal handyman skills.

-Seal and Spacer replacement is explained in most Fleck control valve manuals, and online videos a plentiful.
+Seal and Spacer replacement is explained in most Fleck control valve manuals, and online videos are plentiful.
 Parts are also easy to find.